-On the weekend Sands received some feedback of a different kind on TripAdvisor.
-Looking to help other families that come on a family holiday to Cornwall, Simon from Turnbridge Well wrote his top ten tips for staying at our hotel in Cornwall and we thought it would be a great idea to share them with you.
+Last weekend we received some feedback of a different kind on TripAdvisor.
+Looking to help other families that come on a family holiday to Cornwall, UK.
+Simon from Turnbridge Well wrote his top ten tips for staying at our hotel in Cornwall, UK and we thought it would be a great idea to share them with you.

 Here they are, thank you Simon!

 “Some helpful tips” - Reviewed 21 July 2012

 There are enough reviews here telling you how excellent this place is for a family holiday which I totally echo so instead of repeating those well deserved sentiments, here are a few tips that may help you:

 1. If you plan to use the spa or hairdressers then book in the minute you arrive as very popular.

 2. Give good consideration to your seating plan for dinner.
 The adults dining area will book out immediately if not in advance meaning you could be restricted to the kids area for the whole holidays.
 This is no bad thing but if you want to put your kids in the early dining slot so you can dine alone n the evening slot then you might want that evening slot in the adult’s only area.

 3. The beach shack is excellently equipped with beach gear including surf boards, wetsuits, body boards, buckets, spades, nets, kites and windbreaks so you really needn’t bring this with you if you are tight for space.

 4. Similarly, golf gear and tennis racquets are all provided for but do bring your own balls as otherwise need to purchase at reception.

 5. Bar drinks are very reasonably priced and wine by the glass is no more expensive then paying by the bottle ( for equivalent amounts) so don’t feel you have to order a full bottle for best value but if you do order a bottle and don’t finish it then they are quite happy to cork it and store it for your next evening meal.